Jimmy Butler: Philadelphia 76ers (2018–2019)

-Miami Heat (2019–present)
+Miami Heat (2019–2025)

-2019–2021: First Finals appearance and steals leader
+2019–2021: first finals appearance and steals leader

 On July 6, 2019, Butler signed with the Miami Heat via a sign and trade with the 76ers in a four-team trade.
 On December 9, Butler was named Eastern Conference Player of the Week after he averaged 27.5 points, 9.0 rebounds and 8.5 assists per game.
-On December 10, Butler recorded a career-high 18 rebounds, along with 20 points and 11 assists in a 135–121 overtime win against the Atlanta Hawks.
+On December 10, Butler recorded a then career-high 18 rebounds, along with 20 points and 11 assists in a 135–121 overtime win against the Atlanta Hawks.
 On January 30, 2020, Butler was named to his fifth NBA All-Star Game.
 On February 3, Butler scored a season-high 38 points on 14-of-20 shooting from the field, as the Heat beat his former team, the Philadelphia 76ers 137–106.

-On August 31, in Game 1 of the Eastern Conference Semifinals, Butler scored a then playoff career-high 40 points on 13-of-20 shooting from the field in a 115–104 win over the first-seeded Milwaukee Bucks.
-On September 8, Miami advanced to the next round after Game 5 win, thus completing the upset.
-The Heat reached the NBA Finals after defeating the Boston Celtics in the Eastern Conference Finals in six games, earning Butler his first Finals appearance.
-In Game 3 of the 2020 NBA Finals, Butler finished with 40 points, 11 rebounds, and 13 assists and became the third player in Finals history to record a 40+ point triple-double, joining LeBron James (then with Cleveland) in 2015 and Jerry West with the Los Angeles Lakers in 1969.
-Butler also became the first player to have more points, rebounds and assists in a Finals game than James, who finished with 25 points, 10 rebounds and eight assists.
-In Game 5, Butler had 35 points, 12 rebounds, 11 assists, and 5 steals to become the first player to register 35+ points, 10+ rebounds, 10+ assists and 5+ steals in a Finals game.
+On August 31, in game 1 of the Eastern Conference semifinals, Butler scored a then playoff career-high 40 points on 13-of-20 shooting from the field in a 115–104 win over the first-seeded Milwaukee Bucks.
+On September 8, Miami advanced to the next round after game 5 win, thus completing the upset.
+The Heat reached the NBA Finals after defeating the Boston Celtics in the Eastern Conference finals in six games, earning Butler his first finals appearance.
+In game 3 of the NBA Finals, Butler registered a triple-double of 40 points, 11 rebounds, and 13 assists in a winning effort.
+He became the third player in finals history to record a 40+ point triple-double, joining LeBron James (then with Cleveland) in 2015 and Jerry West with the Los Angeles Lakers in 1969.
+Butler also became the first player to have more points, rebounds and assists in a finals game than James, who finished with 25 points, 10 rebounds and eight assists.
+In game 5, Butler had 35 points, 12 rebounds, 11 assists, and five steals in a 111–108 victory.
+He became the first player to register 35+ points, 10+ rebounds, 10+ assists and 5+ steals in a finals game.
 He is also the second player to reach such stats in NBA playoff history after Gary Payton in 2000.
-Butler became the second player with multiple 30-point triple-doubles in the same Finals series, joining James in 2015.
-He became the sixth player with multiple triple-doubles in a Finals series along with James, Magic Johnson, Larry Bird, Wilt Chamberlain and Draymond Green.
-The Heat came up short against the Los Angeles Lakers in six games.
-Butler became only the second player in a Finals series to lead his team in points, rebounds, assists, steals and blocks, joining James in 2016.
+Butler became the second player with multiple 30-point triple-doubles in the same finals series, joining James in 2015.
+He became the sixth player with multiple triple-doubles in a finals series along with James, Magic Johnson, Larry Bird, Wilt Chamberlain and Draymond Green.
+The Heat would go on to lose to the Lakers in six games.
+Butler became only the second player in a finals series to lead his team in points, rebounds, assists, steals and blocks, joining James in 2016.
+He finished the finals averaging 26.2 points, 8.3 rebounds, 9.8 assists, 2.2 steals and 0.8 blocks per game.